 Rehearsals take place on Tuesdays from 6:00 p.m. – 8:30 p.m.

 Auditions are open to student woodwind, brass, percussion, piano, harp, and double bass players.Philadelphia Youth Symphonic Band Auditions

 Rehearsals take place on Thursdays from 6:00 p.m. – 8:30 p.m.

-Auditions are open student wind (saxophone), brass (trumpet, trombone, tuba) and rhythm section (drum set, vibraphone, guitar, piano, bass) players.Philadelphia Youth Jazz Orchestra Auditions
+Auditions are open to student wind (saxophone), brass (trumpet, trombone, tuba), and rhythm section (drum set, vibraphone, guitar, piano, bass) players.Philadelphia Youth Jazz Orchestra Auditions